cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

 ### The Bounded Buffer

 The shared buffer should hold 1024 domain names (approximately 250 KB when full).
 Consult your data-structures and algorithms notes and think about what abstract data type is most appropriate for a shared bounded buffer.
+You will lose 8 points if your buffer holds more than 1024 domain names.

 ### Synchronization and Deadlock